pedrocurvo/HAET/docs/source/architecture.rst

 1. **Rep-Slice with Adaptive Temperature**:

-   - The input mesh is processed using Transolver++'s Rep-Slice mechanism with adaptive temperature
+   - The input mesh is processed using HAETransolver++'s Rep-Slice mechanism with adaptive temperature
    - Eidetic states are created that represent different regions of the mesh
    - This tokenization allows memory-efficient processing of complex geometries
    - Adaptive temperature enables more accurate slice assignments